Johnson's parabolic formula: Example

-One common material in aerospace applications is Al 2024.
-Certain material properties of Al 2024 have been determined experimentally, such as the tensile yield strength (324 MPa) and the modulus of elasticity (73.1 GPa).
+One common material in aerospace applications is aluminum 2024.
+Certain material properties of aluminum 2024 have been determined experimentally, such as the tensile yield strength (324 MPa) and the modulus of elasticity (73.1 GPa).
 The Euler formula could be used to plot a failure curve, but it would not be accurate below a certain $\frac{l}{k}$ value, the critical slenderness ratio.

 Therefore, the Euler equation is applicable for values of $\frac{l}{k}$ greater than 66.7.